 Visual Resource Databases and Digitizing Services:

 The Research Guide for Images helps campus members find and use images and other visual resources from the University Library.

 The History of Art Department’s Visual Resources Collection (VRC) maintains nearly two million images of art.
 They have extended their digitizing services to scholars and students in other departments across campus.
 Please refer to this brochure for a full list of services, or contact Cathy Garcia for further information.

 U-M Library Deep Blue Data serves as a permanent and accessible home for publishing and preserving research done at the University.
 It supports a variety of collaborative formats and in-process work, including data, images, audio, and video files.
 It also offers teams the option of making their work visible in the larger context of the university environment, both within and across disciplines.

-For large collaborative projects, shared M+Box accounts provide 200 GB of storage folders that can be shared with collaborators both inside and outside U-M.
+For large collaborative projects, shared Dropbox at U-M Team Folders provide unlimited storage that can be shared with collaborators both inside and outside U-M.

 Campus ITS MiStorage provides faculty, staff and students the ability to store and access large amounts of data to support their specific projects in a secure and cost-effective environment.
 Campus ITS also offers a Sensitive Data Guide with instructions on how to share data securely.
-Please consult their summary chart for a comparative overview of storage options.
+Please consult their Data Storage Finder for a comparative overview of storage options.